lupyuen/lupyuen.github.io/src/rustsim.md

 Yes!
 Since we're adding a __Scripting Engine__ to the simulator...

-Why not make it really easy to create scripts: The __drag-and-drop way__!
+Why not make it super easy to create scripts: The __Drag-and-Drop Way__!

+![BL602 Simulator with Visual Programming](https://lupyuen.github.io/images/wasm-title.png)

+(We'll change the box at lower right to Rhai Script)

 TODO

-![BL602 Simulator with Visual Programming](https://lupyuen.github.io/images/wasm-title.png)

-_Could we do this through a Desktop App?
+_Can we do this through a Desktop App?
 (Instead of Web Browser)_

 TODO